Welkom...

 • KHMW Philips Graduation Award for Data Science and AI in Health Care, awarded to A. Nazarian, 2018.
 Thesis title: "Optimizing the Deployment of Automated External Defibrillators by a Data-driven Algorithmic Approach".

-Master’s Thesis Supervision (summary)
+Master’s and Bachelor Thesis Supervision (summary)

 Master’s Capita Selecta (Short-term Internship) Supervision (summary)